 Pets are allowed on the battlefield if on a leash and under control.
 Leashes cannot exceed 6 feet in length.
 At no time are pets allowed to be off leash and run free.
 Pets are not permitted in the visitor center, unless they are Service Animals.
 A Service Animal is defined as an animal "that has been individually trained to do work or perform tasks for an individual with a disability."
-If you have questions, you can consult the Department of Justice's Service Animals Guidelines (PDF 359 MB).
+If you have questions, you can consult the U.S. Department of Justice's webpage of "Frequently Asked Questions about Service Animals and the ADA"

 Pick up the poop!Protect the ecosystem by picking up after your dog.
 “Dog feces is not a ‘natural fertilizer.’
 Dogs are not native to our forest environments, so nature lacks a seamless way of managing dog waste, especially when it’s deposited onto a trail in high quantities.
 Parvovirus, giardia and roundworms are just a few of the organisms you, your family and your pets probably don’t want to encounter on a hike, yet dog feces can carry such parasites and pathogens.
 The park has waterways that are integral to Greensboro, which means these diseases are in the urban water supply.